ywanyi/devdocs/config-guide/memcache/memcache_centos.md

 {% include config/php-memcache.md %}

 ## Install and configure memcached on CentOS {#config-memcache-install}

 This section provides instructions to install memcached on CentOS and Ubuntu.
-For additional information, consult the [memcached wiki](https://github.com/memcached/old-wiki){: target="_blank"}.
+For additional information, consult the [memcached wiki](https://github.com/memcached/old-wiki).

-{: .bs-callout .bs-callout-info }
+{:.bs-callout .bs-callout-info}
 We recommend using the latest stable memcache or memcached version (currently, 3.0.8 for memcache and 2.2.0 for memcached).

 To install memcached on CentOS, perform the following tasks as a user with `root` privileges: